um-univie/mod/doc/source/compiling.rst

   :option:`mod_post --install-format`/:option:`mod_post --install-format-sudo`
   options.
 - ``-DBUILD_PY_MOD=on``, whether to build the Python bindings or not.
+- ``-DBUILD_PY_MOD_PIP=on``, whether to install the Python bindings via pip or not.
+The bindings are always installed in the ``<prefix>/lib`` folder, so a normal ``import`` in Python will probably not find the module.
+  Having this setting on will enable a build of a fake Python package to be installed via ``pip`` in the default system folder.
+This fake package will redirect the import to the real location.
+  This package can be uninstalled with ``pip uninstall mod-jakobandersen``.
 - ``-DBUILD_TESTING=off``, whether to allow test building or not.
   This is forced to ``off`` when used via ``add_subdirectory``.
   When ``on`` the tests can be build with ``make tests`` and run with ``ctest``.